 Bulldog Girls Basketball Camp

-Her primary responsibilities for the Bulldogs are serving as recruiting coordinator, tutoring the Drake off guards, scheduling and assisting with the preparation of opponent scouting reports.
+Her primary responsibilities for the Bulldogs are serving as recruiting coordinator, tutoring the Drake guards and assisting with the preparation of opponent scouting reports.

 No stranger to the Missouri Valley Conference, Pohlman joined the Bulldog staff in 2007 after spending seven seasons as a coach at Northern Iowa, including serving as the Panthers’ associate head coach during the 2006-07 campaign.